Riley Green and Ella Langley, ‘Don’t Mind If I Do’: Story Behind the Song

 “For me and Ella to have two songs together that are doing that much, I’m sure there’s a lot of rumors and speculation, but it’s cool,” Green says.
 “It’s cool to see people react and have emotions to something that you write.
 More than anything, that’s what’s enjoyable about it.”

-An avid lover of traditional country music, amid other genres, the 36-year-old understands why fans want to perceive a romance when Green and Langley sing “Don’t Mind If I Do.”
+An avid lover of traditional country music, amid other genres, Green understands why fans want to perceive a romance when Green and Langley sing “Don’t Mind If I Do,” even if it isn’t accurate.

 “I think people kind of long for that storybook type of thing, the George [Jones] and Tammy Wynette, or Johnny [Cash] and June [Carter] and all that,” Green tells Billboard.
 “You haven’t seen it in a long time—maybe Tim [McGraw] and Faith [Hill] would be the closest thing we’ve seen, and I don’t have a problem leaning into that at all.
 I think she writes great songs, and I love her voice so I think if there’s something else that comes along that fits, we’ll probably do it.”

-Green and Langley will likely have another hit with “Don’t Mind If I Do,” but the song is vastly different from their first duet.
+Green and Langley will likely have another No. 1 hit with “Don’t Mind If I Do,” but the song is vastly different from their first duet.

 “With ‘You Look Like You Love Me,’ it’s a girl picking up a guy in a bar song, so I can totally see where that led fans to think something,” Green admits.
 “And then we go with ‘Don’t Mind If I Do,’ which is a more heartfelt love song.
 But we’re just great friends, and I’m really a fan of her music, so it’s awesome to have this success with her on both these songs.”